 When several photographs have location metadata Photini will pan the map (and zoom out if required) to ensure all the selected images are shown on the map.
 Selected images are shown with coloured markers.
 Unselected images are shown with grey markers.

-Selecting another map tab, and loading the map, will show the same location but with data from a different provider.
+Selecting another map tab, and loading the map, will show the same location but with data and imagery from a different provider.

 Photograph metadata can include textual address elements as well as the latitude & longitude.